The Story of Me to We

-They soon came to see that the pure business model doesn’t work, at least if your main objective is to make the world a better place.
-They asked themselves: How could we get beyond guilt and greed?
-How could we take the best business practices and infuse them with a world-changing spirit?
+They soon came to see that the pure business model doesn’t work, at least not if your main objective is to make the world a better place.
+They asked themselves: How can we get beyond guilt and greed?
+How can we take the best business practices and infuse them with a world-changing spirit?

 Craig and Marc believe that consumers are powerful citizens because they vote everyday—instead of every few years—when they spend their money.
 What we purchase matters.
 We spend more on our lifestyles than we give to charity, and so those dollars need to have a greater impact.

 That’s why, Me to We was created to help transform consumers into socially conscious world changers, one transaction at a time.

 Me to We blends the best of business and charitable practices together.
 Me to We redefines the bottom line.
 For us, and for tens of thousands of people who believe in social change, Me to We has quickly become a way of life.